Jason-Doze/Jason-Doze/README.md

-## Junior DevOps Engineer
+##DevOps Engineer
 👋🏻 Hello!
-I'm Jason, a Junior DevOps Engineer focused on automation and system reliability.
+I'm Jason, a DevOps Engineer focused on automation and system reliability.

 <br>